7thRA-ONE/Blaze/README.md

 <br>

-# 💫 Dependencies of Atlas:
+# 💫 Dependencies of Blaze:

 <br>